Manage Documents

 The Couchbase Capella UI provides the Documents tool that you can use to view and edit documents.

-This page describes how you can interact with and manage documents in a Couchbase database using the Documents tool in the Capella UI.
+This page describes how you can manage documents in a Couchbase database using the Documents tool in the Capella UI.

 Permissions Required